 All of our sunglasses have 100% UVA and UVB protection.
 You'll find a CE and UKCA mark featured on the frames, usually on the inner part of the temples.
 This ensures that they meet European Union and UK standards and have adequate UV protection.

 Size is another factor not to be overlooked as choosing frames to fit is essential.
 Sunglasses should be as broad as your face at the temples that cover your entire eye area.
 This will ensure that light doesn’t enter from the sides or from above.

 There are a variety of lens types and sunglasses tint options, some will be better suited to your lifestyle than others.

 For example, if you spend a lot of time outdoors, you may want to consider polarised lenses.
-These reduce glare from surfaces such as light reflecting off water, snow or glass.
+These reduce reflective glare from surfaces such as water, road surfaces, snow or glass.

 Gradient sunglasses, on the other hand are excellent for driving.
 These lenses are darker at the top and gradually get lighter towards the bottom of the lens.
 This means that they can allow you to see what's ahead of you clearly while blocking bright light from the top.